podhmo/tinyschema/README.rst

 when schema error is found.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-when schema validation is failure, then, raise ErrorRaised exception.
+when schema validation is failure, then, ErrorRaised exception is raised.

 .. code:: python